 - Cranes require more space for movement when installing these panels.

 Use of the gfrg panel:

-- As a light-weight load-bearing wall in a building (single or two-storey construction) up to two-storey construction: the panel could also be used with or without non-structural core fills such as insulation, sand polyurethane or light-weight concrete.
+- The panel could also be used with or without non-structural core fills such as insulation, and polyurethane or lightweight concrete.

-- Excessive-capacity vertical and shear load-bearing structural walling in multi-storey construction.
+- Excessive-capacity vertical and shear load-bearing structural walling in multi-story construction.

-- As a partition wall in a multi-storey framed building: the panel may also be suitably filled.
+- As a partition wall in a multi-story framed building, the panel may also be suitably filled.